aleksandryackovlev/openapi-client-sdk-loader/README.md

 A set of options passed to handlebars templates during compilation.

 It is passed to the handlebars template as the `options` property.
 This option can have any shape.
 For the default typescript template it contains only two properties.
+See [`Templates`](#Templates) for more info.

 ### `skipInvalid`